 The sea-oriented front opens up in big windowpanes, filling the inside with light and providing a breathtaking perspective of the sea, while the other facades are kept basic.
 One enters at a half level, observing the openly arranged sleeping plateaus hung from the roof below and the living areas below.
 The kitchen has direct access to the pier outside and is visible from the sitting and dining spaces.

 Like the mesmerizing northern lights, Aurora Lodge located in the remote Lyngen Alps functions as a part private retreat and a tiny lodge.
-With such enamoring site, the design aims to respect the natural setting.
-The tiny home’s reverence to the space starts by having the structure built along the terrain rather than going against the plateau.
-While the building’s high ceilings and unbroken glass walls opens up the sky and outside scenery within.
+With such an enamouring site, the design aims to respect the natural setting.
+The tiny home’s reverence for the space starts by having the structure built along the terrain rather than going against the plateau.
+While the building’s high ceilings and unbroken glass walls open up the sky and outside scenery within.

 The outdoor scenery from the bedroom is simply amazing with a rather simple architectural concept of opening the space with large windows and